999 Was a Tough Act to Follow

 Virtue’s Last Reward is a sequel to a game that I loved on the DS called 999, or 9 Person’s 9 Hours 9 Doors, which absolutely floored me.
-I did not expect to enjoy 999 as much as I did, but it was one of my favorite titles in a long time.
-VLR did not hit me as hard, but it is still a quality title in its own right.
+I did not expect to enjoy 999 as much as I did and it was one of my favorite titles in a long time.
+VLR did not hit me as hard but it is still a quality title in its own right.

-Gameplay wise there isn’t much.
+In terms of gameplay, there isn’t much.
 There are basic puzzles you have to solve and most of them just deal with getting out of the room you’re stuck in.
 It does seem that they did a better job merging the puzzles with the story in this game.
-Many more solutions and clues to the puzzles reveal information that is pertinent to the plot and the development of the characters.
-The puzzles were better in this one, but they’re still just there to make this a little more than a visual novel.
+Many more solutions and clues to the puzzles reveal information pertinent to the plot and the development of the characters.
+The puzzles were decent but they are still simply included to make this game a little more than a visual novel.

 All the characters are very well voice acted except for the main character, who is a silent protagonist.
 Normally this thing is pretty easy to overlook in something like the Elder Scrolls series or the Persona series, but it is evidently annoying in this title because the main character has at least fifty percent of the dialogue.
 This hurts the title even worse because his text scrolls incredibly slow.
 I read at a very average speed and I still had a five to ten second wait in between his lines.
 Thankfully this all makes sense in the end, and there is definitely a purpose for it, but that does not change the fact that it had me angry for most of the game.
 I’m glad there was a reason, but I wish they had found a better way around it.

 Overall, I do recommend this title.
 It is a great adventure that pushes your mind to contemplate issues of trust and betrayal.
-Although I do think 999 was a much greater title in comparison, and if you are deciding between one or the other or wondering if you need to play the previous title first, pick it up now.
-While it is not exactly essential to the experience of Virtue’s Last Reward, in my opinion 999 is miles better and is still one of the best stories I’ve had the privilege of enjoying, video game or otherwise.
-Virtue’s Last Reward does stand on its own as a good title though, and is honestly the only game worth picking up a 3DS at the moment.
+999 was a much greater title by comparison, but Virtue’s Last Reward does stand on its own as a decent title and is honestly the only game worth picking on the 3DS at the moment.
 If you own a 3DS or a PS Vita, I wholeheartedly say you should get it.
-If not, it is not worth buying the system for.